dougforpres/dougforpres.github.io/content/about.md

 ---
 title: In the beginning...
 ---
 I never had a Commodore Pet - in fact I've never had any machine made by Commodore.
-However, a sighting of a Pet in the Math department Head's office was all I needed to become fascinated with computers.
+However, a sighting of a Pet in my High School Math Department Head's office was all I needed to become fascinated with computers.

 Here, I hope to list all of the various computers I owned from earliest up until the machines I have collected over the past few years.